Introduction to LEV¶

 What to Watch Out For:

-- Mathematical approximations may not hold for high EPSS scores (the ones you care about most)
+- Mathematical approximations may not hold for high EPSS scores (the ones you care about most) - but these are not necessary if compute optimizations are used instead.

 - Past vs. future confusion - don't assume past exploitation guarantees future exploitation